 Okay, so what’s the point of emphasizing the insight?
 Why is “the cogito,” as this is sometimes called by scholars, important to Descartes’s philosophical system?
 The answer is foreshadowed in a remark he had made in the Meditations about Archimedes:

-Archimedes used to demand just one firm and immovable point in order to shift the entire earth; so I too can hope for great things if I manage to find just one thing, however slight, that is certain and unshakeable.
+Archimedes used to demand just one firm and immovable point to shift the entire earth; so I too can hope for great things if I find just one thing, however slight, that is certain and unshakeable.
 (Second Meditation)

 I am not sure where (or whether) Archimedes said this.
 I’ve yet to locate the text.
 But Descartes’s point is clear, regardless of who said it.
 Here, he is noting that a machine, and in particular a lever, can do great work, where the lever is constructed from a strong beam of some sort and a wedge-like thing that comes to a point.
 The beam rests on the point, or as engineers call it, the fulcrum, and — voilà — one can move a heavy object.
 The idea is that the lever works in part because of the fulcrum, the fixed and immovable point.
 No fixed and immovable point, no lever.
 Similarly, Descartes suggests, in order for a philosophical system to do some heavy lifting, like making intelligible the possibility of reality, or the possibility of knowledge, and so on, it requires at least one belief, no matter how insignificant it may first appear, that is certain and unshakeable (fixed and immovable).
 It will be something that could not in any way be doubted—at least, that is the criterion on which Descartes insists.
 The cogito serves the role of fulcrum for Descartes’s philosophical system.

-SC: What sorts of things would a general reader be surprised to learn from your book about Descartes, especially with respect to how his views have influenced their own?
+SC: What sorts of things would surprise a general reader to learn from your book about Descartes, with respect to how his views have influenced their own?

 KS: Let me answer by supposing that one was given the choice between two options: the first option is that one’s body would be annihilated, but one’s consciousness would remain and would continue as before bodily annihilation.
 So, one would continue to experience as before, but kind of like one does in a dream, where one is aware of a world around him or her, but none of the bodies, like tables and chairs, and even one’s own human body, exist.
 Dream tables are as solid to the touch as real ones, right?
 The second option would be that one’s mind or one’s consciousness would be annihilated, but one’s body and the bodies that surround it would remain and continue to exist.
 Which option would one choose?
-The typical person, I think, will choose the first option.
+The typical person will choose the first option.
 Why?
 When asked, he or she typically notes that one’s mind and consciousness is identical to what they believe themselves to be.
-Although “having” a body is all fine and good, one usually doesn’t identify oneself with it.
+Although “having” a body is all fine and good, one rarely identifies oneself with it.
 The typical person who makes this choice may not know it, but the fact that they identify themselves with their mind rather than their body is a view they have thanks to Descartes.
-You might think that you got this idea from the Bible, or some other sacred text, but if you go back and look carefully, you won’t find that view there.
-This is the sort of thing that I believe readers will be surprised to learn when reading this book.
+You might think you got this idea from the Bible, or some other sacred text, but if you go back and look carefully, you won’t find that view there.
+This is what I believe will surprise readers to learn when reading this book.

 SC: What are some of the weirdest things Descartes did during his life that people will read about in this book?

 And there is more.
 Stephen Gaukroger, who is Emeritus Professor of History of Philosophy and History of Science at the University of Sydney, tells a great story he found in circulation: Descartes is aboard a ship, heading across the Holland Sea.
 Now, it’s worth noting that Descartes had fathered a child out of wedlock, named Francine, who had died at around eight years of age.
-According to Gaukroger’s tale, Descartes had designed and built an automaton, basically a robot, that looked like a little girl, who he called Francine.
+According to Gaukroger’s tale, Descartes had designed and built an automaton, basically a robot, that looked like a little girl who he called Francine.
 She traveled with him, and apparently could fool people into thinking she was a little girl.
 Reportedly, when he’d sleep, she’d be kept in a trunk next to his bed.
-But, on the trip across the Holland Sea, the trunk was put in the cargo hold, and the captain became suspicious of its contents, probably due to all the noise being made by whatever was inside.
-He opened it and was horrified when the robot girl—kind of like Chuckie’s sister? —jumped out.
+But, on the trip across the Holland Sea, they put the trunk in the cargo hold, and the captain became suspicious of its contents, probably because of all the noise being made by whatever was inside.
+He opened it and was horrified when the robot girl—kind of like Chuckie’s sister? — jumped out.
 He fought with the automaton and dragged it and the trunk to the deck, casting it into the sea.

 SC: When you teach about Descartes’s work, do you find it challenging to convince students that he is still relevant and worth studying?